 Ross was formerly Chief Executive of Find a Future (now WorldSkills UK) where he was responsible for the leadership of the national organisation's activities which champion further education, skills and apprenticeships through programmes, competitions and events reaching thousands of young people annually.
 Prior to that Ross was the organisation’s Operations Director, a role in which he played a significant part in delivering the world's largest vocational skills competition and careers event in London in October 2011.

 Ross studied Information Management in Dundee, is a Fellow of the Royal Society of Arts and a Governor at Houndsfield Primary School.
 He has previously been a Trustee of the national youth charity Ambition, a Governor at Passmores Academy and a Governor at South Thames College.

 Director of Communications - David Hamilton

-David Hamilton is the Director of Communications, previously he was Head of Public Relations and Engagement at the national children's charity Action for Children and also spent 10 years working in the public sector.
+Before joining The Scouts, David was Head of Public Relations and Engagement at the national children's charity Action for Children and supported the organisation through a transformational change programme.
+Prior to that he managed communications in the public sector.

 Director of Commercial Services - Mark Hislop

 Appointed in April 2015, Mark has responsibility for all the commercial income streams, which account for £20m of the total £30m annual income.
 Responsibilities include Scout Shops Ltd, Unity Insurance Ltd, National Activity centres, Conference centres, Fund raising and development, Heritage and Archives and Estates.